 Wolf: no trophy fee.

-Travel: Arrival/departure point is Homer Airport, Alaska, where you will be met at the airport and taken to hotel.
+Travel: Arrival and departure point is Homer Airport, Anchorage, Alaska, where you will be met at the airport.
 Clients are responsible for commercial airline travel to and from Homer and air charter service to/from base camp.
 We suggest you arrive 1-2 days prior to your hunt commencing, to purchase Alaska hunting license, Moose tag, registration permit, any additional hunting gear or personal items you may need.
 We will assist clients in coordinating air charter service to/from base camp as there are several options we will consider.
 Air charter flights have passenger and weight restrictions.
 You may not hunt on the same-day-airborne.
-For departure schedule, recommend 1-2 days in Homer and/or Anchorage for expediting trophy/game meat and taxidermy services from Alaska.
+For departure schedule, recommend 1-2 days in Anchorage for taxidermy trophy care or expediting trophy from Alaska to taxidermist of your choice.
 We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your airline travel.

 Alaska Hunting License, Game Locking Tags, and Registration Permit/Harvest Tickets: Purchase Alaska hunting license, game locking tags online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage.
 For Nonresident clients: Alaska hunting license: $160 (U.S. nonresident), Moose tag: $800, Black Bear tag: $450, and Wolverine tag: $350, Wolf tag: $60.
 For Nonresident Alien clients: Alaska hunting license: $630, Moose tag: $1,000, Black Bear tag: $600, Wolverine tag: $500, and Wolf tag: $100.
 Moose registration permit is required and available online at ADF&G website (Moose Registration Permit RM281).
 Harvest tickets are required for other species (no fees for harvest tickets).